Socialtalents/SocialTalents.MongoSync/README.md

 # SocialTalents.MongoSync
 MongoDb data sync tool, inspired by Liquibase.
-Supports inserts, updates, drop, delete, and eval of any script.
+Supports inserts, updates, drop, delete, create index, and eval of any script.
 Works for Mongo 3.4+ or later.

 # Installation in dev environment (windows)